shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-latest.md

     ![Submit schema configuration](./media/AI4.3.14.1.png)

 12. Wait for the ingestion progress dialog and select the **Details** link in order to observe the ingestion log by timestamp.
-Wait until the ingestion completes with success for all ingested json files.
+Wait until the ingestion completes with success for all ingested JSON files.

     ![Check the ingestion progress](media/HOL-Task4-step12.png)